Maths at Pendle

 Teaching and Learning Style

 The school uses a variety of teaching styles to cater for the different learning styles of pupils in mathematics lessons.
 Our principle aim is to develop children’s knowledge, skills and understanding in mathematics.
-We do this through a daily lesson that has a high proportion of whole-class and group-direct teaching.
+We do this through a discrete, daily maths lesson that has a high proportion of whole-class and group-direct teaching.
 During these lessons we encourage children to ask as well as answer mathematical questions.
 They have the opportunity to use a wide range of resources such as number lines, number squares, digit cards and small apparatus to support their work.
-Although the programmes of study of the National Curriculum (2013) are organised into distinct domains we believe as the National Curriculum states ‘that pupils should make rich connections across mathematical ideas to develop fluency, mathematical reasoning and competence in solving increasing sophisticated problems’ (DFE, 2013:3) With this at the forefront of our teaching we ensure that using and applying is integrated into planning and teaching.
+Although the programmes of study of the National Curriculum are organised into distinct domains we believe as the National Curriculum states ‘that pupils should make rich connections across mathematical ideas to develop fluency, mathematical reasoning and competence in solving increasing sophisticated problems’ (DFE, 2013:3) With this at the forefront of our teaching we ensure that using and applying is integrated into every maths lesson.

 In all classes there are children of differing mathematical ability.
 We recognise this fact and provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
 We achieve this through a range of strategies – in some lessons through differentiated group work, and in other lessons by organising the children to work in pairs on open-ended problems or games.